mopidy/mopidy/docs/ext/http.rst

 web server for the APIs.
 But, for clients implemented purely in JavaScript, letting Mopidy host the files is a simpler solution.

+If you're looking for a web based client for Mopidy, go check out :ref:`http-clients`.